Solant/nodegui-stylesheet/README.md

 Here is a list of inconsistencies that gets handled:
 1. font-size value requires unit and must be without quotes
 2. some string keywords should not be wrapped in quotes
+3. [lineedit-password-character-prop](https://doc.qt.io/qt-5/stylesheet-reference.html#lineedit-password-character-prop) can accept both unicode number and string (string will be converted to unicode number)

 # Example